lj-valencia/cayman-blog-old-site/about.md

 Shortly after graduating at the University of Alberta, I joined [Western Economic Diversification Canada (WD)](https://www.wd-deo.gc.ca/eng/home.asp) as a Junior Economist where
 I apply economics and data science in developing evidence-driven public policy.

+## Programming
 I am an avid programmer.
 I write code in Python, R, MATLAB, and LaTeX.
 I have some knowledge and training in STATA as well.
+In my free time, i work on various coding projects as a hobby.
+This varies from economic modelling to various data science applications in R and Python.

+## Outside of Economics
 Outside of my passion for Economics, I sing in a couple of choral ensembles, I like reading books, and watching documentaries.
 I am also a casual PC gamer.

 I grew up in the Philippines and currently reside in Edmonton, AB, Canada.